nxskok/pasias/docs/10-analysis-of-variance.md

 is run on the absolute differences.
 If, say, one of the groups has a larger spread than the other(s), its absolute differences from the median will tend to be bigger.
-\marginnote{The use of absolute  differences, and the median, downplays the influence of outliers.
-The assumption here is that the absolute differences from the medians are approximately normal, which seems a less big assumption than assuming the actual data are approximately normal.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The use of absolute  differences, and the median, downplays the influence of outliers.
+The assumption here is that the absolute differences from the medians are approximately normal, which seems a less big assumption than assuming the actual data are approximately normal.</span>
 As for what we conclude here, well, neither of the variance tests show any significance at all, so from that point of view there is no evidence against using the pooled $t$-test.
 Having said that, the samples are small, and so it would be difficult to *prove* that the two methods have different variance, even if they actually did.
-\marginnote{This is coming back to the *power* of something like Levene's test; the power of any test is not going to be very big if the sample sizes are small.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This is coming back to the *power* of something like Levene's test; the power of any test is not going to be very big if the sample sizes are small.</span>

 Things are never as clear-cut as you would like.
 In the end, it all comes down to making a call and defending it.